isomerpages/ogp-nyjc/_life-at-nyjc/Academic Programmes/Subjects Offered in NYJC.md

 * Entry Requirements for AEP

-Students who wish to do Art at the H2 & H3 levels are required to sit for a Drawing & Painting Test and a Written Test administered by NYJC AEP Unit to assess their aptitude for the course.
+Students who wish to do Art at the H2 &amp; H3 levels are required to sit for a Drawing &amp; Painting Test and a Written Test administered by NYJC AEP Unit to assess their aptitude for the course.
 Students are also required to attend an interview and present their portfolio.

 Students can find out more about the elective programmes at https://www.moe.gov.sg/programmes/